 Bourbon Whiskey has to be made from 51 % corn.
 The rest 49 % being Rye, Wheat and Barley.
 If you ask a master distiller about what is the most important in the distillation you'll get the answer that the grain and how much love it has received, the yeast strains, the combination of the grain types, the new oak barrels and the storage of the oak barrels.

-That answer is given because many of the brands of course have the same climate and the same level of equipment.
-Therefore the taste difference of the products is given by the mentioned reasons.
+That answer is given because many of the brands, of course, have the same climate and the same level of equipment.
+Therefore the taste difference of the products is given for the mentioned reasons.

-The great and well known classics being Old Fashioned, Manhattan and Whiskey Sour.
+The great and well-known classics being Old Fashioned, Manhattan and Whiskey Sour.
 Those you are probably familiar with.
-All of them heavy on alcohol and you can definitely taste the flavors of the Bourbon that you use.
+All of them heavy on alcohol and you can definitely taste the flavours of the Bourbon that you use.
 Other great tasting classics are Mint Julep and Boulevardier.

-Bourbon Whiskey should be used in cocktails where you can taste all the flavors and nuances from the spirit.
+Bourbon Whiskey should be used in cocktails where you can taste all the flavours and nuances of the spirit.
 All the classics made with the spirit are not fruity or sweet.
-You want to be able to taste that it’s a Bourbon based cocktail and not a Rum/Vodka based cocktail.
+You want to be able to taste that it's a Bourbon based cocktail and not a Rum/Vodka based cocktail.

 If you are new to whiskey we recommend a Mint Julep or a Whiskey Sour.
 It's a great way to learn to drink it.

-The name of the spirit is surrounded by many rumors.
+- The name of the spirit is surrounded by many rumours.
 One goes that it comes from the Bourbon County which is an area in Kentucky.
 Another one goes that two brothers coming from Cognac in France started selling local Kentucky whiskies to New Orleans citizens.
 The citizens liked this brandy tasting spirit.
-The street where the two Tarascan brothers sold the whiskies was named Bourbon street and that’s how it got it’s name.
+The street where the two Tarascan brothers sold the whiskies was named Bourbon street and that's how it got its name.

-The lovely spirit doesn’t need to be aged for a specific range of years.
-However to be called straight bourbon it must have been aged for at least 2 years and can’t have any added colors or flavors added to it.
-Many rums add caramel etc. for making a sweeter taste and a beautiful color.
+- The lovely spirit doesn't need to be aged for a specific range of years.
+However, to be called straight bourbon it must have been aged for at least 2 years and can't have any added colours or flavours added to it.
+Many rums add caramel etc. for making a sweeter taste and a beautiful colour.

-Bourbon that haven’t been aged is called white dog.
-Before it’s aged in the new oak barrels the fresh harsh and clear spirit is called white dog.
+- Bourbon that hasn't been aged is called the white dog.
+Before it's aged in the new oak barrels the fresh harsh and clear spirit is called the white dog.
 Some distilleries bottle it and sell it at this early stage.
 Look for the term White Dog for finding the spirit.